-Friends of Pioneer Cemetery was organized in 1985 to promote maintenance and restoration efforts within Salem’s historic Odd Fellows Rural Cemetery founded in 1854.
-Since 1986, when Chemeketa Lodge No. 1 of the Independent Order of Odd Fellows officially deeded the 16.5-acre cemetery to the City of Salem, the Friends have operated as a supporting organization in cooperation with the Parks agency.
-A contract for the maintenance and restoration master plan and a plot-owner’s guide to gravesite maintenance was completed under auspices of the public-private partnership in 2004.
+Friends of Pioneer Cemetery was organized in 1985 to promote maintenance and restoration efforts within Salem’s historic Odd Fellows Rural Cemetery, founded in 1854.
+Since 1986, when Chemeketa Lodge No. 1 of the Independent Order of Odd Fellows officially deeded the 17-acre cemetery to the City of Salem, the Friends have operated as a supporting organization in cooperation with the Parks agency.
+A contract for the cemetery maintenance and restoration master plan and a plot-owner’s guide to gravesite maintenance was completed under auspices of the public-private partnership in 2004.

 In 1999, the Friends established an endowed fund within The Salem Foundation Charitable Trust.
 Each year, a distribution from the fund is made to the City for cemetery betterment above and beyond the basic maintenance that is supported from limited public funds.
-Recent proceeds from the endowment have been earmarked to restore the E.N.
-Cooke family mausoleum and to make other repairs in the common interest.
+Proceeds from the endowment have helped restore the E.N.
+Cooke and Tilmon Ford family mausoleums, financed professional headstone repairs, and contributed to varied improvements in the common interest.

 Tax-deductible contributions to the Salem Pioneer Cemetery Endowed Fund are gratefully received in care of Pioneer Trust Bank, N.A., Trustee, PO Box 2305, Salem OR 97308.